marios-code-path/demo-chat/README.md

 * Super-Type Serialization
 * Super-Type CODECs (or anything CODECy)
 * Tests for the above
-* Base Tests for downstream consumers (??)
+* Base Tests for downstream modules

 Technically, the chat-core defines 4 service strategies:

 * Persistence - store entity V given key T
 * Index - index entity V given key T, with Query Q
 * Key - generate and store key of type T
 * Messaging - exchange entities of V in a topic T

-Additionally, we have coupled compositions for security:

-* Authorization - persistence operations for authorization data
-* Password - persistence operations for password data
+* Security - authorization, authentication, secrets stores

 ## chat-service-controller

-A more simple module whose objective is to turn any of the chat-core domain-services into REST/etc controllers.
+This module's objective is to turn any of the chat-core domain-services into REST/Rsocket controllers.

 Additionally, this module provides an 'edge' package which specifies chat-specific operations that defines the chat application as seen by an end user (at the edge).
+It is most likely that

 ## chat-service-rsocket

 This module turns the chat-core domain services into R-socket clients.
-Because this is technology-specific module, we have the opportunity to test the client against real R-socket controllers with mocked resources (of course).
+Because this is technology-specific module, we have the opportunity to test the client against real R-socket controllers with mocked resources.

 ## chat-persistence-cassandra

 This implementation backs chat-core services with cassandra data binding.
-It shows how to configure and connect to cassandra, and use it's data-type strategies among other things.
-Inherent to this project is the use of testing specific to cassandra and the domain operations.
+It shows how to configure and connect to cassandra and DSE / Astra, and use it's data-type strategies among other things.
+Inherent to this project is the use of testing specific to cassandra with TestContainers.

 ## chat-persistence-xstream